Welcome to my National Consumer Center review.

 Not so much.

-Sure they can be very misleading and a pain in the butt but they clearly state in their terms and conditions that you have to complete a purchase requirement.
+Sure, they can be very misleading and a pain in the butt, but they clearly state in their terms and conditions that you must complete a purchase requirement.

 Definitely not.